Biswa5812/EzAccess/README.md

 > - **Pyautogui:** For triggering some events on a web application,  lets Python control the mouse and keyboard, and other GUI automation tasks.
 > - **Python:**  Python is an interpreted, high-level, general-purpose programming language.

+## 👉 Some points to note:

+> * For Glearn authentication, enter your credentials in the username and password element i.e. lines 21 and 22.
-👉 **NOTE: This application is only enabled to run in chrome browser and requires mandatory installtion of ZOOM desktop application in the local system for smooth functioning**
+> * This application was designed to run in Chrome browser only.
+> * Make sure that you have Zoom desktop application installed in your system.
+> * Make sure that your system satisfies all the pre-reqs before using the script.

+## Python package requirements:
+> * Selenium - `pip install selenium`
+> * WebDriver-Manager - `pip install webdriver-manager`
+> * DateTime - `pip install DateTime`
+> * PyAuto GUI - `pip install pyautogui`